seahorse-ai-ryan/brush/docs/vibe_coding_guide.md

 *For AI Agents & Human Developers*

+> **IMPORTANT NOTE**: This guide is specifically designed for agentic AI assistants with advanced reasoning capabilities and may not be appropriate for simpler LLMs.
+The instructions assume the ability to maintain context, execute multi-step reasoning, and perform complex code analysis.

 ## Welcome

 Welcome to contributing to Brush, an open-source project based on [ArthurBrussee/brush](https://github.com/ArthurBrussee/brush)!

 This document is designed to guide both human "vibe coders" and AI coding agents in contributing to the Brush application.
 Brush is focused on making 3D neural reconstruction accessible to everyone, building upon the foundation laid by the original brush project.
 This guide will provide context, point you to helpful resources, and outline best practices for development within this project, even if you are working in a forked repository.

+## Project Context

+Brush is a small project with a limited number of developers, as described in the Product Requirements Document (PRD).
+This means:

+- Changes can have significant impact across the codebase
+- There may be less extensive documentation than in larger projects
+- You have the opportunity to make meaningful contributions that directly shape the project's direction
+- Communication and coordination with the small team is essential

 ## Understanding Brush and its Goals